fdfzcq/ex_miner/README.md

 ## How ExMiner works

 In ExMiner, each data cluster is represented by a worked registered in a worker registry.
-While starting the program, data in the generated dataset is assigned equally into each cluster, the cluster will then do the necessary calculation, process the data one by one and ask the next worker in the pool to take over the data if the data belongs to that cluster.
-ExMiner is using Mnesia for storing processed dataset and the centroids (or other metadata) of each clusters.
+While starting the program, data in the generated dataset is assigned equally into each cluster, the clusters will then do the necessary calculation, process the data one by one and ask the other workers in the pool (in a round-robin fashion) to take over the data if the data belongs to another cluster.
+ExMiner is using Mnesia for storing processed dataset and the centroids (or other metadata) of each cluster.
 Currently ExMiner only supports kmean algorithm.

 Clusters can be visualised by using [ex_miner_frontend](https://github.com/fdfzcq/ex_miner_frontend)